xibosignage/xibo-manual/source/en/media_library.md

 Media can be tagged to allow for ordering and make files easier to find.

+{tip}
-> Administrators can set certain **Tag's** to have a **Value** associated to them.
+Administrators can set certain **Tag's** to have a **Value** associated to them.
 Tags that have a Tag Value will show the selections available from an additional field - **Tag value** drop down.

->
+From v2.3.6, you can add an associated value for Tags without an existing predefined value.
+Enter the Value you wish to associate with the Tag in the **Tag value** field and click enter.
+If you do not wish to enter a Tag value, then this field can be left blank.

-> For further information on what Tag and Tag Values to use, please speak with your Administrator.
+For further information on what Tag and Tag Values to use, please speak with your Administrator.
+{/tip}

 **Expiry date:** (available from v2.2.0)